 Extending global reach

-On the global front the segment is still evolving and Thomson Reuters is ideally positioned to be the best in class with its diverse client base from top multinational financial institutions, asset managers and corporates already using its award winning KYC managed service.
+On the global front the segment is still evolving and we are ideally positioned to be the best in class with our diverse client base from top multinational financial institutions, asset managers and corporates already using its award winning KYC managed service.

 Setting the standard with trusted providers